viktorsvahn/treerun/README.md

 # treerun
-CLI for running teriminal commands from all subdirectories in a tree structure.
+CLI for running teriminal commands from all sub-directories in a tree structure.

-This software is used for running terminal/bash commands from subdirectories in a tree of direcotries.
-Each node (sub-directory) must contain the same sub-direcotries as its neighbour.
-That is, the number of splits must be constant for each level.
+The purpose of this software is to be able to run terminal commands from sub-directories in a tree structure.
+Each node (sub-directory) must contain the same sub-directories as its neighbour within a level so that the number of splits is constant over each level.

+The config is YAML-based and should contain a `Tree`-block and a `Modes`-block.
+The former defines the tree structure of all directories by including sub-blocks that contain the directories within that level and the latter is used to the define available commands.

 The input is YAML-based and should contain a `Tree`-block and a `Modes`-block.
 The former specifies the tree structure of all directories and the latter the type of commands, and from which sub-directories of the end-nodes (if there are any), the commands should be run.
 The program also supports placeholders for certain variables (currently only seed and mode).

-# Example:
-We consider a tree structure with three levels, the first two levels each have two directories (system1 and system2 each contain param11 and param12.)
-The third and last level contains three directories (param21, param22, param23), resulting in a total of 12 end nodes that each contain some mode for running.
-In the below example 'Training' and 'Analysis' are the two available modes.
-Selecting 'Training' will attempt to run the command './run.sh' under all twelve paths with the pattern '/\*/\*/param2\*'.
-On the hand, selecting 'Analysis' will result a script with the same name being run from '/\*/\*/param2\*/test-{seed}' where 'mod' will be exchanged for a modifier given when running the program (optional).
+Config file example:
 ```
 Tree:
-  System:
+  First directory level:  <-- config file should be in same dir as these
-    - system1
+    - dir1
-    - system2
+    - dir2
-  Parameter set 1:
+  Second directory level: <-- each dir above contains all these
-    - param11
+    - subdir1
-    - param12
+    - subdir2
-  Parameter set 2:
+  Third directory level:  <-- each dir above contains all these
-    - param21
+    - subsubdir1
-    - param22
+    - subsubdir2
-    - param23
+    - subsubdir2

 Modes:
-  Training:
+  Mode 1:                 <-- name of mode (shown during selection)
+    cmd: ./run.sh         <-- command to be run ('command: ' is equally valid)
+  Mode 2:
     cmd: ./run.sh
-  Analysis:
-    cmd: ./run.sh
-    dir: test-{mod}
+    dir: test-{mod}       <-- possible subdir under subsubdir*
 ```
-After having placed a file ('input.yaml', for example) containing the above definitions in the same directory as 'system1' and 'system2', the program is run by calling:
+After having placed a file ('input.yaml', for example) containing the above definitions in the same directory as 'dir1' and 'dir2', the program is run by calling:
 ```
 python3 treerun.py --modifier 1 --config input.yaml --log test.log
 ```

-The following is an example where 'system1', 'param11', 'param21', and 'Training' was selected:
+The following is an example where 'dir1', 'subdir1', 'subsubdir1', and 'Mode 1' was selected:
 ```
 ————————————————————————————————————————————————————————————————————————————————
-System
+First directory level
 ————————————————————————————————————————————————————————————————————————————————
-(1) system1
+(1) dir1
-(2) system2
+(2) dir2
 Enter an integer to select an option (press enter to select all): 1
 ————————————————————————————————————————————————————————————————————————————————
-Parameter set 1
+Second directory level
 ————————————————————————————————————————————————————————————————————————————————
-(1) param11
+(1) subdir1
-(2) param12
+(2) subdir2
 Enter an integer to select an option (press enter to select all): 1
 ————————————————————————————————————————————————————————————————————————————————
-Parameter set 2
+Third directory level
 ————————————————————————————————————————————————————————————————————————————————
-(1) param21
+(1) subsubdir1
-(2) param22
+(2) subsubdir2
-(3) param23
+(3) subsubdir3
 Enter an integer to select an option (press enter to select all): 1
 ————————————————————————————————————————————————————————————————————————————————
 Select mode:
 ————————————————————————————————————————————————————————————————————————————————
-(1) Training
+(1) Mode 1
-(2) Analysis
+(2) Mode 2
 Select an option: 1
 ————————————————————————————————————————————————————————————————————————————————
 Summary:
 ————————————————————————————————————————————————————————————————————————————————
-Mode:              Training
+Mode:              Mode 1
-System             ['system1']
+System             ['dir1']
-Parameter set 1    ['param11']
+Parameter set 1    ['subdir1']
-Parameter set 2    ['param21']
+Parameter set 2    ['subsubdir1']
 ————————————————————————————————————————————————————————————————————————————————
 Checking directories:
 ————————————————————————————————————————————————————————————————————————————————